csommerl/new_project4/README.md

         - [ ] should refresh after clicking:
             - NOT USED: javascript event listener
             - USED: alternatively could use a redirect in python view
-        - [ ] Note that this only applies to any “other” user: a user should not be able to follow themselves.
+        - [x] Note that this only applies to any “other” user: a user should not be able to follow themselves.
 - [ ] Mine:
     - [ ] Reduce redundancy with all posts
     - [ ] Change browser bar title
-    - [ ] add try except for non-existent users
+    - [x] add try except for non-existent users
+        - [ ] add styling for when there is no profile page
     - [ ] update what to dowhen there are no posts
     - [ ] add styling for follow data